Muirfield/pocketmine-plugins/GrabBag/README.md

   Type can be one of `leather`, `chainmail`, `iron`, `gold` or `diamond`.

 * **shield**
-  shield : player is protected from taking damage
+  player is protected from taking damage

   This will toggle your shield status.

 * **timings** _[t#]_
-  showtimings : Shows timing repots as reported by `/timings`
+  Shows timing repots as reported by `/timings`

   If nothing specified it will list available reports.
 These are of the form of `timings.txt` or `timings1.txt`.